davidjamesstone/superviews.js/docs/client.md

 window.customElements.define('x-todos', Todos)
 ```

-This could then be used like:
+This can then be used in HTML like this:

 ```html
 <x-todos theme="light" title="My Todos">